bittnkr/uniq/README.md

 If you like to put your hands dirt and dive right into de code, start at [test.cpp and queue.h][6].
 (We have implementations in **C#**, **JavaScript** and **Pascal** too.)

-# Under the Hood
+# A lock-free circular buffered queue

-A **bare minimum** solution to the 3-thread consensus, implemented as a MRMW (multi-read/multi-write) circular buffer.
+This paper demonstrate a solution to the 3-thread consensus, implemented as a MRMW (multi-read/multi-write) circular buffer.
 In the context of a multi-threaded producer/consumer testcase.

-For the sake of simplicity, in this docs I used a simplified JavaScript pseudocode, familiar for anyone using C-like languages.
+For the sake of simplicity, in this docs I'm using a simplified JavaScript pseudocode, familiar for anyone using C-like languages.
 For the real thing, refer to source code.

 ## The Queue object